megakevin/end-point-blog/2024/01/key-takeaways-from-poodr.md

 I personally really like this book.
 In fact, I like to dust it off every now and then to give it a re-read.
 To help with that, I've come up with a list of key takeaways from the book, with some of my own interpretations sprinkled in.
 For me, it serves as a sort of summary to help commit the book's contents to memory.
 I thought I'd share it with you today.

 > While this book uses the Ruby language for its examples and discussions, the concepts it describes are equally applicable to any classical object-oriented language.
 Dynamically typed language users do get a little more mileage than users of statically typed ones.
 But still, something like 90% of the content is relevant to both.
 For this summary, I've taken care not to tie the discussion to Ruby too much and be as language agnostic as possible.
+I've chosen to write the code examples in C#.

 # Chapter 1: Object-Oriented Design